 FOOD SETTING AT BEEP SPECIAL INSTRUCTIONS BEEF Meat of irregular shape and large, fatty cuts of meat should have the narrow or fatty areas shielded with foil at the beginning of a defrost sequence.
 Ground Beef, Bulk MEAT Remove thawed portions with fork.
 Turn over.
 Return remainder to oven.
 Do not defrost less than 1/4 lb.
 Freeze in doughnut shape.
 Place on the defrosting rack.
 Ground Beef, Patties MEAT Separate and rearrange.
 Do not defrost less than two oz. patties.
 Depress center when freezing.
 Place on the defrosting rack.
 Round Steak MEAT Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Tenderloin Steak MEAT Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Stew Beef MEAT Remove thawed portions with fork.
 Separate remainder.
 Return remainder to oven.
 Place in a microwavable baking dish.
 Pot Roast, Chuck Roast MEAT Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Rib Roast MEAT Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Rolled Rump Roast MEAT Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 LAMB Cubes for Stew MEAT Remove thawed portions with fork.
 Return remainder to oven.
 Place in a microwavable baking dish.
 Chops (1 inch thick) MEAT Separate and rearrange.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 PORK Chops (1/2 inch thick) MEAT Separate and rearrange.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Hot Dogs MEAT Separate and rearrange.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Spareribs Country-style Ribs MEAT Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Sausage, Links MEAT Separate and rearrange.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Sausage, Bulk MEAT Remove thawed portions with fork.
 Turn over.
 Return remainder to oven.
 Place in a microwavable baking dish.
 Loin Roast, Boneless MEAT Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.